Mutual Learning: Living independently in cities – local approaches for persons with disabilities cover image

 Participants can choose to attend one site visit

-• Organisation Wiener Sozialdienste, Garconnierenverbund Seestadt: network appartments, supported housing for persons with high support needs - Address
+• Organisation Wiener Sozialdienste, Garconnierenverbund Seestadt: supported housing for persons with psychiatric support needs Address

 Wiener Sozialdienste provide professional support for persons with mental health challenges, promoting independent living and social inclusion.
 The Garconnierenverbund Seestadt offers assisted living in individual apartments, tailored to the needs of each resident.
 On-site support provides regular psychosocial assistance, focusing on recovery-oriented approaches, collaborating with the community-based psychiatric care.
 The aim is to enable clients to lead autonomous and stable lives.